jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Mole Man (MC)
 Set: The Fantastic Battles
 **Tunnel**
 Mole Man can **Tunnel** beneath enemy resources.
 If there are any enemy Locations, he must tunnel under those first.
 If there are none, he can tunnel under a face-down resource.
-When he **Tunnels**, remov
+When he **Tunnels**, remove him from the game and place him beneath the card he is tunneling under.
+At the start of your next turn, put him back onto your side and if the card he was under was a Location, turn it face down.
+If it was already face down, KO it.

+If he is beneath a Location and it gets turned face down (

 # Moon Girl
 Set: Monsters Unleashed!